OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 > [!IMPORTANT]
 > In Excel for Office 365, you will notice AutoSave in the upper-left corner.
 When AutoSave is turned on, coauthors see your changes in real time.
 Consider the impact of this behavior on the design of your Excel add-in.
 Users can turn off AutoSave via the switch in the upper left of the Excel window.

+Coauthoring is available on the following platforms:

+- Excel Online
+- Excel for Android
+- Excel for iOS
+- Excel Mobile for Windows 10
+- Excel for Windows Desktop for Office 365 customers (Windows desktop build 16.0.8326.2076 or later, which is available to current channel customers effective August 2017)

 ## Coauthoring overview

 When you change a workbook's content, Excel automatically synchronizes those changes across all coauthors.
 Coauthors can change the content of a workbook, but so can code running within an Excel add-in.
 For example, when the following JavaScript code runs in an Office Add-in, the value of a range is set to Contoso: